 A party which seeks to vacate an award in its entirety faces serious obstacles.
 Section 10 of the FAA strictly limits the grounds upon which a court may vacate an award.
-Those grounds are:60
+Those grounds are:

-- 1. where the award was procured by corruption, fraud, or undue means; - 2. where there was evident partiality or corruption in the arbitrators; - 3. where the arbitrators were guilty of misconduct in refusing to postpone the hearing upon sufficient cause shown, or in refusing to hear evidence pertinent and material to the controversy, or of any other misbehaviour by which the rights of any party have been prejudiced; or - 4. where the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final, and definite award upon the subject matter submitted was not made.61
+- 1. where the award was procured by corruption, fraud, or undue means; - 2. where there was evident partiality or corruption in the arbitrators; - 3. where the arbitrators were guilty of misconduct in refusing to postpone the hearing upon sufficient cause shown, or in refusing to hear evidence pertinent and material to the controversy, or of any other misbehaviour by which the rights of any party have been prejudiced; or

+4. where the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final, and definite award upon the subject matter submitted was not made.

-With respect to corruption, fraud or undue means a party must "(1) establish the existence of the alleged fraud or undue means by clear and convincing evidence, (2) demonstrate due diligence in attempting to discover the fraud before entry of the award, and (3) demonstrate that the fraud was material to the arbitrators' decision".62 At least one court has held that the party must provide evidence of intentional malfeasance by the other party to successfully vacate an award on the grounds of corruption, fraud, or undue means.63
+With respect to corruption, fraud or undue means a party must "(1) establish the existence of the alleged fraud or undue means by clear and convincing evidence, (2) demonstrate due diligence in attempting to discover the fraud before entry of the award, and (3) demonstrate that the fraud was material to the arbitrators' decision".
+Courts have generally held that the party must provide evidence of intentional malfeasance by the other party to successfully vacate an award on the grounds of corruption, fraud, or undue means.

-Courts have vacated awards for partiality or corruption where a "reasonable person would have to conclude that an arbitrator was partial to one party to the arbitration".64 There is no requirement to prove actual bias; partiality can "be inferred from objective facts inconsistent with impartiality".65 For example, an arbitrator's failure to disclose certain relationships or interests may suggest bias, but non-material or insubstantial relationships will not satisfy the evident partiality standard.66 arbitrator has refused "to hear evidence pertinent and material to the controversy",68 or held the proceeding during a time one party specified he was unavailable,69 or refused to grant an adjournment to accommodate the schedule of a key witness.70 Vacatur on this ground is only permitted when "the arbitrator's exclusion of evidence prejudices one of the parties".71
+Courts have vacated awards for partiality or corruption where a "reasonable person would have to conclude that an arbitrator was partial to one party to the arbitration".
+There is no requirement to prove actual bias; partiality can "be inferred from objective facts inconsistent with impartiality".
+For example, an arbitrator's failure to disclose certain relationships or interests may suggest bias, but non-material or insubstantial relationships will not satisfy the evident partiality standard.

-An arbitration award can be vacated for arbitrator misconduct where a court finds that an arbitrator was guilty of misconduct that compromises the "fundamental fairness" of the arbitral proceeding.67 Examples of misconduct rising to this level include when an
+An arbitration award can be vacated for arbitrator misconduct where a court finds that an arbitrator was guilty of misconduct that compromises the "fundamental fairness" of the arbitral proceeding.
+Examples of misconduct rising to this level include when an arbitrator has refused "to hear evidence pertinent and material to the controversy", or held the proceeding during a time one party specified he was unavailable, or refused to grant an adjournment to accommodate the schedule of a key witness.
+Vacatur on this ground is only permitted when "the arbitrator's exclusion of evidence prejudices one of the parties".